Pathways to Philosophy

 introductory book list

-The fourth section has recommendations by members of the Philosophy Pathways community.
+The fifth section has recommendations by members of the Philosophy Pathways community.
 If you would like to contribute a short review of any introductory philosophy book not listed here email email@example.com.

 Lewis Carroll Alice's Adventures in Wonderland and Through The Looking Glass